Working Capital Per Dollar of Sales and Turnover Ratio

 Next, we look at the income statement and find total sales came to $74.3 billion for the year.

 Now, we combine the two into the working capital per dollar of sales calculation:

 $34.2 billion working capital ÷ $74.3 billion sales = .46, or 46% working capital per dollar of sales.

-Another way to express what we've just calculated is working capital turnover.
-To calculate it, you take the working capital per dollar of sales and divide it into one.
+Some analysts prefer to invert working capital per dollar of sales into a financial metric known as working capital turnover.
+To calculate working capital turnover, you take the working capital per dollar of sales and divide it into one.
 For example, in the case of Johnson & Johnson, you'd take 1 ÷ .46 to arrive at 2.17.

 You can reverse engineer the working capital turnover ratio back into working capital per dollar of sales by taking it and divide it into 1.
 For example, in this case, you'd take 1 ÷ 2.17 and get .46, or 46%.